 - Plant-based foods such as beans, grains and vegetables also contain iron.
 Although not as easily absorbed as animal-based sources.

-So eating fruits and vegetables that are rich in vitamin C with meals will increase iron absorption.
+- Consuming fruits and vegetables rich in vitamin C with meals can increase iron absorption.

-- Choose sourdough whole-grain bread over regular yeast bread.
+- Opt for sourdough whole-grain bread instead of regular yeast bread to enhance iron absorption.

 - Wholemeal toast with Tahini ( in a tbsp, you have approximately 1.3 mg iron) with a piece of fruit/ veg.
 Tahini is a source of calcium, iron, dietary fibre and healthy fats.